Quickstart

-Build a real agent step by step — each section adds one concept.
+Build a real processor step by step — each section adds one concept.

 import { Baleybot } from '@baleybots/core';